ACUPUNCTURE AND MODERN DEVELOPMENT SCIENCE

 Please avoid “natural” minerals from the earth or the sea, as these are usually contaminated with toxic metals, no matter what the company claims.
 As a rule, stay away from mineral supplements, except for kelp and one called Endo-veggie, which is a vegetable capsule.
 Instead, use a good sea salt, kelp, and Veg-easy to provide your minerals, along with a diet of about 70% or more cooked vegetables.
 This will give you enough minerals.

-balancing program.
-Glandulars are the most yang type of nutritional
+Glandulars are the most yang type of nutritional supplements, and this

 We use only freeze-dried glandulars.
 The salt extracted glandulars such as those from Standard Process are okay, though not superior, as some claim.
 Do not take more glandulars than are recommended for you, however, as they can be toxic today.